apache/apex-site/src/md/contributing.md

 For prerequisites and setup instructions see: http://apex.apache.org/docs/apex/apex_development_setup/

 Apache Apex follows coding style that is closest to K & R style and uses [Checkstyle](http://checkstyle.sourceforge.net/) tool to enforce these standards.
+Apex checkstyle enforces no trailing whitespace.
 Travis CI will fail for any pull request that introduces any style violations.
 The checkstyle configuration is [here](https://github.com/apache/apex-core/blob/master/codestyle-config/src/main/resources/apex_checks.xml).

 To make it easier for the users to set up their development environment, settings for the following common IDEs are provided in the Apache Apex Core repository with instructions.
  - [IntelliJ](https://github.com/apache/apex-core/tree/master/misc/ide-templates/intellij)